High School Curriculum

 ✓Sample data and analysis for all investigations

-The device reads sensor data and communicates with any computer.
-In addition, the complete laboratory package includes: atomic structure model, molecular modeling kit, condensation apparatus, spectroscopy cards, dimensional analysis cards, laboratory hardware and glassware.
+The core laboratory materials package includes Lab-Master® system, atomic structure model, molecular modeling kit, condensation apparatus, spectroscopy cards, dimensional analysis cards, and some essential laboratory hardware and glassware.

 Teacher Resource Planner